We may earn affiliate commissions for the recommended products. Learn more.

 Some DreamHost features that I enjoyed include the staging environment, the fact that it offers a free domain for one WordPress site, and the relatively well-functioning website builder.

 Based on the fact that DreamHost only offers servers in the US for shared hosting clients, I recommend this host for those whose primary audience is also US-based.
-This ensures that your blog loads quickly and well for any visitor.
+However, with the newest addition of an international server in Amsterdam, DreamHost could be an option for European audiences, too.

-DreamHost subscription plans begin with the shared Starter plan.
-It costs only $2.69/month and supports 1 website, includes a free domain, and provides 50GB of SSD storage.
+DreamHost subscription plans begin with the Web Hosting Launch plan.
+It costs only $1.99/month and supports 25 websites, includes a free domain, and provides 25GB of SSD storage.
 Whichever you choose, the 30-day money-back guarantee has you covered.

 Is DreamHost good for blogging?